 - Place on a lightly floured surface and knead to for a smooth ball.
 Place in a large oiled bowl.
 Cover with greased plastic and let rise until doubled about 1 to 1 1/2 hours.

-- Line baking sheet with parchment paper.
-Place dough on lightly floured surface and divide into 3 pieces.
-Roll each piece into a 16 inch long rope.
+- Line a baking sheet with parchment paper.
+Place the dough on a lightly floured surface and divide into 3 pieces.
+Roll each piece into a 16-inch-long rope.
 Place 3 strands lined up about 2 inches apart.
-Take left strand and wrap over middle strand.
-Take right strand and wrap over middle.
-Continue braiding back and forth until bread is complete.
-Tuck ends under to make nice rounded corners.
+Take the left strand and wrap it over the middle strand.
+Take the right strand and wrap it over the middle.
+Continue braiding back and forth until the bread is complete.
+Tuck ends under to make nice, rounded corners.

 - Beat egg white and water together in a small bowl.
-Brush over loaf.
-Cover with greased plastic and let rise in warm place until nearly doubled in size.
-Dough should barely spring back when with poked with knuckle, 45 minutes to 1 1/4 hours.
+Brush over the loaf.
+Cover with greased plastic and let rise in a warm place until nearly doubled in size.
+Dough should barely spring back when poked with a knuckle, 45 minutes to 1 1/4 hours.

-- Adjust oven rack to lower-middle position and heat oven to 375 degrees.
-Brush loaf with remaining egg white wash.
+- Adjust the oven rack to the lower-middle position and heat the oven to 375 degrees.
+Brush the loaf with the remaining egg white wash.
 Sprinkle with poppy or sesame seeds if desired.
 Spray lightly with water.
-Bake until golden brown and center of loaf registers 200 degrees, 30 to 40 minutes, rotating loaf halfway through baking.
+Bake until golden brown and the center of the loaf registers 200 degrees, 30 to 40 minutes, rotating the loaf halfway through baking.

-- Place butter honey and cinnamon in a mixing bowl fitted with wire whisk attachment.
+- Place butter, honey, and cinnamon in a mixing bowl fitted with a wire whisk attachment.
 Whip on medium-high speed until light and fluffy, about 5 minutes.
 Serve alongside sliced Challah.

 Recipe from: Cook’s Illustrated Baking Book